lucasDNS9/Ribes_lab/RNAseq/README.md

 #### Section 2: Graphical functions
 - Import packages (pyplot from matplotlib and decomposition from scikit-learn)
 - Define scree_plot function.
 This function draw a scree plot (contribution of the different composant from the PCA), that look like that: [scree_plot_d7.pdf](https://github.com/user-attachments/files/16163671/scree_plot_d7.pdf). function: scree_plot(data, subset, title=None):
-  - data: dataset containing fpkm values
+  - data: dataset containing fpkm values (filtered on minimal fpkm)
   - subset: string of character contained in the name of the fpkm columns (usually 'fpkm_')
-  - title: if a title is specified such as title='title.pdf', the graph will be saved with the specified name (title=None by default).
+  - title: if a title is specified such as title='title.pdf', the graph will be saved with the specified title (title=None by default).
-- Define PCA function.
+- Define PCA function, plot_PCA(data, subset, sample_group, n_components=2, title=None):
+  - data: dataset containing fpkm values (filtered on minimal fpkm)
+  - subset: string of character contained in the name of the fpkm columns (usually 'fpkm_')
+  - sample_groupe: dataset containing the association between samples and condition group (previously imported as sample_groupe)
+  - n_components: number of principal components (PC) to include in the PCA, default value is 2 (but you can change to higher number to have in addition to a graph a table with the contribution of the different PC for each samples.
+  - title: if a title is specified such as title='title.pdf', the graph will be saved with the specified title (title=None by default)
+In the PCA function is defined two dictionnaries that are used to improve graphic epresentation: color_mapping that map condition groups with a color (here the genotype), and shape_mapping that map condition groups to a shape (here the presence of abscence of BMP).
+Those two dictionnaries and the way they map the different conditions to color and shape need to be adjusted to the specificities of your dataset.
-### Section 3: Graphs
+#### Section 3: Graphs